imf4ll/moo/web/README.md

 cd PATHYOUCHOSE/moo/web

 # Make sure you builded backend and frontend!!!
-yarn run start
+pnpm run start
 ```

-7. Now you can use that shell script to run the server on computer startup.
+- Now you can use that shell script to run the server on computer startup.

 Example with systemd: